POSH

 Report properly

-If you change the order, you can accidentally make reporting harder.
+If you change the order, you can accidentally make reporting harder, lose evidence, or mishandle material that should only be reported through official pathways.

 What to save first

-Start with the details most likely to disappear.
+Start with the details most likely to disappear or change.

-Start with what proves who, where, what, and when.
+Start with what proves who, where, what, when, and how the contact happened.

 Screenshot checklist